legolego/MADS_698_Capstone/README.md

 # Next Big Thing Capstone Project
-1Capstone project for University of Michigan's Master of Applied Data Science program created by Cody Crow, Kim Di Camillo and Oleg Nikolsky.
+Capstone project for University of Michigan's Master of Applied Data Science program created by Cody Crow, Kim Di Camillo and Oleg Nikolsky.
 Given a user-entered item, the tool we built mines Reddit data to identify what popular Redditors are currently discussing that are "like" the original item.

 # Getting Started
 ### Clone the repo